Regularized Zero-Variance Control Variates: Regularized Zero-Variance Control Variates

-\textit{A priori} regularisation makes ZV-CV feasible when some derivatives cannot be used, for example due to intractability, numerical instability, computational expense or storage constraints.
+\textit{A priori} regularization makes ZV-CV feasible when some derivatives cannot be used, for example due to intractability, numerical instability, computational expense or storage constraints.
 An example of where some derivatives may be difficult to obtain is in Bayesian inference for ordinary differential equation (ODE) models.
 Evaluating $\nabla_{\vtheta} \log{p(\vtheta)}$ requires the sensitivities of the ODE to be computed, which involves augmenting the system of ODEs with additional equations.
 If some additional equations render the system stiff, then more costly implicit numerical solvers need to be used and in such cases it would be useful to avoid including sensitivites corresponding to the difficult elements of $\vtheta$.
-It may also be infeasible to store the full set of samples and derivatives, with the latter requiring roughly the same space as the former.
-Storing a subset of the parameters and derivatives for use in \textit{a priori} regularisation may, however, be achievable.
+It may also be infeasible to use the $\mathcal{O}(d)$ storage required to run standard ZV-CV.
+Storing a subset of the parameters and derivatives for use in \textit{a priori} regularization may, however, be achievable.
 Another benefit of \textit{a priori} ZV-CV is that it reduces the number of coefficients to estimate, making estimation feasible when $N \ll d$. \citet{Zhuo2018} consider similar ideas to \textit{a priori} ZV-CV in the context of Stein variational gradient descent, where they use the conditional independence in $p(\vtheta)$ for probabilistic graphical models to separate high dimensional inference problems into a series of lower dimensional problems.

 The downside of using \textit{a priori} ZV-CV is that the potential for variance reduction is reduced, except for under both conditions (a) $\vtheta[S]$ is independent of $\vtheta[\bar{S}]$ according to $p(\vtheta)$, where $\bar{S} = \{1,\ldots,d\} \setminus S$, and (b) $\varphi(\vtheta)=\varphi(\vtheta[S])$.
 Outside of this situation, restricting the polynomial to $g(\vtheta)=P(\vtheta[S])$ will give varying levels of performance depending on the subset that is selected.
 Intuitively, one may wish to choose the subset of variables so that $\vtheta[S]$ and/or $\nabla_{\vtheta[S]} \log{p(\vtheta)}$ have high correlations with $\varphi(\vtheta)$.
 In practice, this is easiest to do when there is \textit{a priori} knowledge and therefore not all derivatives need to be calculated and stored.
 Given (b), it is suspected that this method will be more useful for individual parameter expectations than for expectations of functions of multiple parameters.